micro-FPGA/CRUVI-DOC/docs/Mini_Carriers.rst

 Mini Carriers
 =============
-This is list of "mini" carrier board for CRUVI modules.
+This is a list of "mini" carrier boards for CRUVI modules.
 It is also possible to use them in reverse mode as a SoM.

 CR00010